zenithpaws/Astral-Moderation-v2/README.md

 3. **Configure Firestore**
    - Add the following keys to the Firestore database under the collection `secrets`:
-     - `bot_token`: Your bot token from the Discord Developer Portal.
+     - `token`: Your bot token from the Discord Developer Portal.
      - `server_invite` (optional): Your server's invite link.
      - `github_repo` (optional): A link to your bot's GitHub repository.